Defining Diversity and Why It Matters

 Stop describing who a candidate should be and start describing the jobs to be done.
 Language that focuses too much on personality traits and not enough on the role and responsibilities can discourage diverse candidates.
 In addition, listing too many specific requirements can dissuade candidates who may be more than capable of doing the job.Women only applied for a role when they believed they met 100% of the criteria, while men were happy to apply when they felt they met 60% of the requirements.

 - Start an open dialogue about biases.

 We all have biases.
 Unconscious or not, the most important thing we can do is acknowledge and check those biases.
 Start an open dialogue with hiring managers about how to avoid bias during interviews.
 Our subconscious often equates stereotypical images to the real deal.
-But, fitting a certain stereotype (like a white male computer science grad) doesn’t have anything to do with the quality of work an individual can deliver.Asking “does she feel like a leader to you?” isn’t really helpful in discovering whether or not someone has leadership experience or qualities.
-Have tough conversations about what “culture fit” means at your company and how hiring through that lens can build a team of people who all look and think the same—which is the opposite of diversity.
+But fitting a certain stereotype (such as a white male computer science grad being the perfect programmer) doesn’t have anything to do with the quality of work an individual can deliver.Similarly, asking “Does she feel like a leader to you?” isn’t helpful in discovering whether or not someone has leadership experience or qualities.
+Have tough conversations about what “culture fit” means at your company and understand how hiring through that lens can building teams of people who all look and think the same—which is the opposite of diversity.

 According to Glassdoor, 45% of people think that hiring managers are in the best position to increase diversity

 While they can be a great resource for attracting smart and trustworthy candidates, referrals can be detrimental to hiring diverse candidates.
 Our friends, family, and colleagues tend to share our experiences, education, demographics, and cultural backgrounds.
 A healthy referral program can quickly lead to a homogenous workplace.
 Consider setting a benchmark or limit for what percentage of your new hires can come from referrals.